UniversalDependencies/docs/_bg-feat/Polarity.md

 ---
 layout: feature
-title: 'Negative'
+title: 'Polarity'
 shortdef: 'whether the word can be or is negated'
 ---

-Negativeness
+Polarity

-Negativeness is typically a feature of [verbs](u-pos/VERB), [adjectives](u-pos/ADJ), sometimes also [adverbs](u-pos/ADV) and [nouns](u-pos/NOUN) in languages that negate using bound morphemes.
+Polarity is typically a feature of [verbs](u-pos/VERB), [adjectives](u-pos/ADJ), sometimes also [adverbs](u-pos/ADV) and [nouns](u-pos/NOUN) in languages that negate using bound morphemes.